-During this time of transition for our church, this page will be provide information and updates on the transition process.
-Please be in prayer that the Lord would guide us all through this time.
+This page provides information and updates from the search committee and about the transition process.
+Please pray that the Lord would guide us all through this time.

 As Session provides monthly updates to the church, the videos will be listed here:

 View the update from Elder Russ Queen

 View the update from Elder Rob Joss on April 11

 Below is a list of common questions and answers regarding the transition and pastoral search process.
 We hope these can provide some guidance and helpful insights.

 FPC Lead Pastor Job Description

 The Session has completed the job description for the Lead Pastor position.
 View the job description for the Lead Pastor Position.

 Pastoral Search Committee

 The Pastoral Search Committee has been selected and approved as of Sunday, May 23, 2021.
 If you would like more information about the Search Committee, please contact the Church Office or your shepherding elder.